-Easebourne's Nurture provision, funded from a charitable source, is run by two teaching assistants, supported by the SENCO, towards including the most vulnerable learners in school.
-The focus of this is provision is on emotional wellbeing, self-esteem and social skills, whilst working against SMART targets set out in the pupil's IEPs or Pastoral Support Plans (PSPs)
+Easebourne's Nurture provision, funded from a charitable source, is run by an HLTA and a teaching assistants, supported by the Headteacher and SENCo.
+The Rainbow Room, our Nurture space in school, works to support some of our most vulnerable learners in school.
+The focus of this is provision is to support the development of pupils' emotional wellbeing, self-esteem and social skills, whilst working against SMART targets set out in the pupil's IEPs or Pastoral Support Plans (PSPs).
+Nurture is not suitable for children with an EHCP.